image-js/image-js-docs/docs/Tutorials/ROI analysis.md

 ![Finding washers and nuts](./images/roiAnalysis/screwsMask4.jpg)

-There might be confusion about why some of the regions were left out.
-We consider them not eligible for analysis.
-The reason is that if objects are stuck to each other, the algorithm considers them as one region.
-Obviously, it is a problem because two washers put together have completely different properties than a single washer.The data becomes misleading.
-For the same reason a washer below is not treated as well.
-Since an object is not captured completely, it reduces it's roundness, tampers with its ratios, surface etc.
+Like in previous example, we consider some regions not suited for analysis.
+One of the reasons here is that if objects are stuck to each other, the algorithm considers them as one region.
+Obviously, it is a problem because two washers put together have completely different properties than a single washer.The data becomes erroneous.
+A washer below is not treated as well for the reasons mentioned in the previous example.

 ![Ignored groups](./images/roiAnalysis/ignoredGroups.jpg)

 Now we need to distinguish washers from nuts.
 To do so, we will use the aspect ratio of [minimum bounding rectangle](../Features/Regions%20of%20interest/MBR.md 'internal link on mbr') (MBR).
 The MBR is the smallest rectangle that can fit our region.
 Its aspect ratio will help us deduce whether it is a hexagon or a circle.
 So, we will add some additional conditions to sort our regions.
 Methodically looking for the limit aspect ratio, we deduced that the threshold between a nut and a washer is approximately 0.932.
-It is not the most straight-forward value to find, and we found it empirically, by looking at MBR aspects of all ROIs and deducing the threshold between two kinds of fasteners.
+It is not the most straight-forward value to find, and we found it empirically by looking at MBR aspects of all ROIs and deducing the threshold between two kinds of fasteners.
 So the only thing left is to sort them into different arrays:

 ```ts
 const washers = [];